nikitaomare/Gait-Recognition/README.md

 # Gait-Recog
-It is the project of gait recg using GEI
+It is the project of gait rec0g using GEI